isomerpages/govtech-im8/_control-catalog/Software Supply Chain.md

 <a id="sc-5"></a>
-## SC-5: Automated Build and Deploy
+## SC-5: Build and Release Process

 ### Control Statement

-Provision and operate systems in a consistent manner using automation.
+Use a consistent build and release process that generates a record of how the release artefact was built and deployed.

 ### Control Recommendations

-Deploy and maintain Infrastructure and Applications with automated and repeatable tools such as CI/CD Pipelines, Infrastructure as Code (IaC) and other scripts.
-Automated build and deploy pipelines allow for signing and validation of build artefacts.
-Do not make manual changes directly into production systems.
+Consider automated build and deploy tools such as CI/CD Pipelines, Infrastructure as Code (IaC) and other scripts, which allow for signing and validation of build artefacts.
+If automation is not possible, develop and implement release management processes.

 ### Risk Statement

-Inconsistent system provisioning and operation, without automation, may lead to configuration drift, increased likelihood of errors, and heightened vulnerability to security breaches due to manual misconfigurations.
+Inconsistent and unmanaged releases may lead to configuration drift, increased likelihood of errors, and unapproved changes to releases.